octue/publish-strand-version/README.md

 - Publishes the new schema version to Strands

 You can also:
-- Specify the version manually using the `version` input
+- Specify the version manually
 - Add notes about the schema (e.g. release notes; markdown is optional but supported!)
 - Disallow beta versioning (versions < 1.0.0)